Particular/docs.particular.net/servicematrix/troubleshooting-servicematrix-2.0.md

 ## Using the Microsoft FixIt tool

-The Microsoft FixIt tool can help troubleshoot general installation issues including registry problems.
-You may download it [here](https://support.microsoft.com/mats/program_install_and_uninstall/en-us "Microsoft FixIt tool").
+The [Microsoft FixIt tool](https://support.microsoft.com/mats/program_install_and_uninstall/en-us) can help troubleshoot general installation issues including registry problems.

 ## Disconnecting a solution from ServiceMatrix